obstack-org/obstack/docs/obstack-configuration.md

 The upgrade to _1.2.0_ from a lower version implements a significate change in the way ObStack handles configuration ([Base configuration](#base-configuration)).
 These changes can be easily handled following these steps:

-* Copy the config file to a location outside _public_html_, e.g. to (default) _/etc/obstack/obstack.conf_.
+* Copy the new <a href="https://github.com/obstack-org/obstack/blob/main/webapp/obstack.conf" target="_blank">config file</a> to a location outside _public_html_, e.g. to (default) _/etc/obstack/obstack.conf_.
 Ensure the web server has read only access to this file.
 * Copy the content of db_connectionstring from _config.php_ to the new config file (see [obstack.conf](#obstackconf))
 * Configure _sc_encryptionkey_ as stated at [Configuring recoverable password](#configuring-recoverable-passwords)
 * Browse to your ObStack instance.
 Your current configuration will be copied to the database autmatically, and show a configuration error message